ricoandreaslepp/CTF/index.md

 # <a href="UIUCTF2021">UIUCTF 2021</a>

+Definitely a fun ctf with tons of stuff to learn.

 # <a href="TryHackMe">TryHackMe</a>

 A very good beginner/intermediate webpage for learning well just about everything about computers and tech.